 Shirataki noodles and tofu shirataki noodles are available on Amazon online store.
-Shirataki noodles are widely available at most supermarkets, Asian grocery stores, health food and specialty stores, both retail outlets and online.
+Shirataki noodles are widely available at most supermarkets and Asian grocery stores.
+As well as health food and specialty stores, both retail outlets and online.

 Kelp noodles are slim and translucent noodles made from a type of brown seaweed, water and salt.
 Also other known names for this type of noodles are angel threads, angel noodles or cheon sa chae in Korean.
 There is no flour or starches added to make these noodles.
 They normally use kelp noodles in Korean cuisine.
 Kelp noodles have gained popularity because of the increased awareness of healthy diets by many.